I-2-1-72.Interpreters — Claimant who is Deaf or Hard of Hearing

 A. General

-When the claimant is deaf or has a hearing impairment that prevents the claimant from understanding speech at a normal conversational level, even with a hearing aid, the administrative law judge (ALJ) must provide the claimant with the means to participate fully at the hearing.
+When the claimant is deaf or hard of hearing, and therefore unable to understand speech at a normal conversational level, even with a hearing aid, the administrative law judge (ALJ) must provide the claimant with the means to participate fully at the hearing.
 The ALJ will do so by providing an effective communication option for the duration of a hearing, such as using a qualified sign language interpreter (if the claimant can communicate using sign language) or real-time reporting.
 When the ALJ or claimant finds that the provided method(s) does not permit full participation, the ALJ may permit other methods of communication, including lip-reading or written notes.

 During the administrative process, a claimant may imply or specifically request a method of communication, noted in the claim(s) file or in iAccommodate.
 See generally Hearings, Appeals and Litigation Law (HALLEX) manual I-2-0-8.
-If neither the claim(s) file nor iAccommodate include such a request, but the record suggests the claimant is hearing-impaired, hearing office (HO) staff should contact the claimant or his or her representative before the hearing is scheduled to determine the best method of communication with the claimant.
+If neither the claim(s) file nor iAccommodate include such a request, but the record suggests the claimant is deaf or hard of hearing, hearing office (HO) staff should contact the claimant or their representative before the hearing is scheduled to determine the best method of communication with the claimant.
 If HO is unable to provide the method of communication requested by the claimant, the HO will follow the procedures in HALLEX I-2-0-8 to request a locally available or non-standard accommodation.
 If no resolution is available, HO staff will follow the procedures set forth in HALLEX I-2-1-90.

 NOTE 1: